Why did I receive a Notice of Violation?

-If you assert that a UTC was issued by a law enforcement officer for the violation of Florida Statute § 316.074(1) and 316.075(1)(C)1, then you must include the serial number of the UTC with a sworn affidavit.
-For faster processing, you may, but are not required to, include a copy of the UTC.
+If you assert that a law enforcement officer issued the UTC for the violation of Florida Statute § 316.074(1) and 316.075(1)(C)1.
+So, you must include the serial number of the UTC with a sworn affidavit.
+For faster processing, you can include a copy of the UTC.

 My payment has already been sent; will I still be charged late fees?

-Late fees will NOT be assessed when your payment is postmarked on or before the due date located on the front of your Notice of Violation.
+You will NOT receive late fees when your payment is postmarked on or before the due date located on the front of your Notice of Violation.

 I paid the violation; why did I receive another notice?

 The notice you just received could be for additional violations or it could be a second notice for a delinquent citation.
 If it is a delinquent notice, chances are that your payment and the notice crossed in the mail.
-It can take as many as 10 business days to show in the system once it has reached our office.
-Call 1-866-790-4111 to confirm that your payment was received.
+But, it can take as many as 10 business days to show in the system once it has reached our office.
+Call 1-866-790-4111 to confirm they received your payment.

-Do I have to pay my fine the day of the hearing?
+Do I have to pay my fine on the day of the hearing?

 You must pay the full fine amount within 60 days of a liable judgment.

 Can I be denied my legal rights as part of this “automated” program?